 printed circuit board

-It started out as the simple idea of having individual doorbell buttons for me and my kids so they don’t need rushing to the door just to realise that the visit was for me.
+It started out as the simple idea of having individual doorbell buttons for me and my kids so they don’t need rushing to the door just to realize that the visit was for me.

 Using ESP32